PeterKottas/DotNetCore.WindowsService/README.md

 Easiest way to start is using a brand new template.
 Just do :
 ```
-dotnet new -i PeterKottas.DotNetCore.WindowsService.Template::*
+dotnet new -i PeterKottas.DotNetCore.WindowsService.Templates::*
 ```
+This will add one template at the moment.

-then follow up with this
+Follow up with this
 ```
 mkdir NameOfYourProject
 cd NameOfYourProject
-dotnet new mcrsvc
+dotnet new mcrsvc-min
 ```
 This will create a sample project for you.
 Next chapter explains its features in more details especially points 6 onwards if you used the template.

+Community, feel encouraged to add more templates if you find something missing/usefull.
+I'll be more than happy to add these.
+Just copy the project in https://github.com/PeterKottas/DotNetCore.WindowsService/tree/master/Source/Templates/PeterKottas.DotNetCore.WindowsService.MinimalTemplate and follow instructions in https://github.com/dotnet/templating if you need more specific behvaiour.

 ## Usage